accepton/accepton-apple/docs/AcceptOnUIMachine.md

 //When the user hits the pay button uim.creditCardPayClicked()

-//For some implementations, if you don't want to show the form-screen
-//at the start, you may want to show it after the user clicks a 'credit_card'
-//button.
-This provides a way to tell the engine that the credit-card
-//view no-longer exists so the entries that the engine believes are in
-//the credit-card view are no longer there and it should consider the
-//credit-card view fresh again.
-You will not receive any validation
-//events with this.
-uid.creditCardReset()
 ```

 In addition to these user actions, you will also need to add the following delegate function handlers (apart of the `AcceptOnUIMachineDelegate` protocol), to your *view-controller* to receive things like field updates and validation errors.